The Benefits of a Central AC Unit

 Condensate Drain Line

-If your condensation drain line gets blocked by mold, algae or bugs, the water collected on the evaporator coil won’t be able to flush away.
-This could result in flooding of your home, water damage and the development of mildew and mold.
-The float switch on your indoor coil will shut off the system when it detects a blockage in the drain line.
+If the condensation drain line is clogged with mold, algae, snails, or bugs, it can’t flush away the water that’s collected by your evaporator unit during cooling.
+This can cause a flooded home, water damage and the development of mildew and mold.
+The float switch on your indoor coil will shut off the system if it detects a clogged drain line.